Original video animation: Format

 Like anime made for television broadcast, OVAs are divided into episodes.
 OVA media (tapes, laserdiscs or DVDs) usually contain just one episode each.
 Episode length varies from title to title: each episode may run from a few minutes to two hours or more.
 An OVA series can run anywhere from a single episode to dozens of episodes in length.

-Many anime series first appeared as OVAs, and later grew to become television series or movies.
+Many anime series, such as Little Witch Academia, Tenchi Muyo!, and Gunbuster first appeared as OVAs, and later grew to become television series or movies.
+OVAs are also released as stand-alone pieces of media or special/notable compilations or movies of ongoing franchises, like Thus Spoke Rohan Kishibe, Mobile Suit Gundam: The Origin, or Hyperdimension Neptunia: The Animation.

 Producers sometimes make other OVA releases as sequels, side stories, music-video collections, or bonus episodes that continue existing as television series or films.
+Examples of this include Hellsing Ultimate, Rurouni Kenshin: Trust & Betrayal, and Tenchi Muyo!
+Ryo-Ohki.

-The consumer base of OVAs constitutes mainly of males.
-Bandai Visual said in a 2004 news release (for their new OVAs aimed at women) that about 50% of the customers who had bought their anime DVDs in the past fell into the category of 25 to 40-year-old men, with only 13% of purchasers women, even with all ages included.
-(However, these statistics cover Bandai Visual anime DVDs in general.)
+The consumer base for OVAs in Japan is mostly males; Bandai Visual, in a 2004 news release, said that about 50% of the customers who had bought their anime DVDs in the past fell into the category of 25 to 40-year-old men, with only 13% of purchasers women, all ages included.
 Nikkei Business Publications also said in a news-release that mainly 25 to 40-year-old adults bought anime DVDs.

-Some OVAs based on television series (and especially those based on manga) may provide closure to the plot – closure not present in the original series.
+Some OVAs based on television series (and especially those based on manga) may provide closure to the plot– closure not present in the original series, due to budget or time constraints in the original broadcast run, such as Black Lagoon: Roberta's Blood Trail.